Having a Dental Emergency?

 It is important to let us know about your complete medical history along with any over the counter or prescription medications that you might be taking.
 Some medications can lead to complications with treatment, such as an injury being slow to clot or heal.

 If you hurt, injure, or lose a tooth or experience any other kind of dental trauma or infection, contact us immediately.
 The sooner you seek medical treatment, the better the chance is of you saving your tooth.
-If you are still unclear about what constitutes a dental emergency or if you would like to know more, give us a call at 614-870-3337.
+If you are still unclear about what constitutes a dental emergency or if you would like to know more, contact us online or give us a call at 614-870-3337.